reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 This code creates a user using reactive processing with Apache HttpClient's minimal reactive component and RxJava.
 It constructs an HTTP POST request with user data and sends it asynchronously.
 Upon receiving the response, it reads the response body as a stream of bytes and converts it into a string.
 Then, it deserializes the string into a `User` object using Jackson's `ObjectMapper`.

 The process starts by constructing the request payload and setting up the request entity.
 It then executes the HTTP request asynchronously and processes the response using a reactive approach.
-The response body is converted into a stream of byte buffers, which is transformed into a stream of strings using RxJava.
-Finally, the string stream is materialized, and the result is used to deserialize the user object.
+It converts the response body into a stream of byte buffers.
+Then it transforms the buffer into a stream of strings using RxJava.
+Finally, it obtains the string stream, and uses the result to deserialize the user object.

-Any exceptions during this process are caught and wrapped in a `RequestProcessingException`.
+If there are any exceptions during this process, it catches such exceptions and wrap those in a `RequestProcessingException`.
 Overall, this approach leverages reactive programming to handle HTTP requests and responses asynchronously, providing better scalability and responsiveness.

-In the provided code sample, several notable classes and methods from Apache reactive APIs are utilized:
+The code sample demonstrates how to use notable classes and methods from Apache reactive APIs:

-[Reactive Streams Specification](https://www.reactive-streams.org/) is a standard for asynchronous data processing in a streaming fashion with non-blocking backpressure. `ReactiveEntityProducer` is a `AsyncEntityProducer` that subscribes to a `Publisher` instance, as defined by the Reactive Streams specification.
+[Reactive Streams Specification](https://www.reactive-streams.org/) is a standard for processing asynchronous data using streaming with non-blocking backpressure. `ReactiveEntityProducer` is a `AsyncEntityProducer` that subscribes to a `Publisher` instance, as defined by the Reactive Streams specification.
 It is responsible for producing HTTP request entity content reactively.
 It accepts a `Flowable<ByteBuffer>` stream of data chunks and converts it into an HTTP request entity.
 In the code sample, it is used to create the request entity from the payload data (`payloadStr`).

 `BasicRequestProducer` is a basic implementation of `AsyncRequestProducer` that produces one fixed request and relies on a `AsyncEntityProducer` to generate request entity stream.
 It constructs an HTTP request with the specified method, URI, and request entity.
 In the code, it creates a POST request with the URI obtained from the provided `scheme` and `hostname`.

 `ReactiveResponseConsumer` is a `AsyncResponseConsumer` that publishes the response body through a `Publisher`, as defined by the Reactive Streams specification.
-The response is represented as a `Message` consisting of a `HttpResponse` representing the headers and a `Publisher` representing the response body as an asynchronous stream of `ByteBuffer` instances.
+The response represents a `Message` consisting of a `HttpResponse` representing the headers and a `Publisher` representing the response body as an asynchronous stream of `ByteBuffer` instances.
 It is a reactive implementation of the `ResponseConsumer` interface, designed to consume HTTP response asynchronously.
 It processes the response stream reactively and provides access to the response body as a `Publisher<ByteBuffer>`.
 In the code, it is used to consume the HTTP response asynchronously.

 `Message` represents a generic message consisting of both a head (metadata) and a body (payload).
 In the code sample, it's used as the return type of `getResponseFuture()` method of `ReactiveResponseConsumer`, providing access to the HTTP response's head and body.